Jtoosh/chess/notes.md

 - Comments are `//` for single line, `/* */` for multi-line.
 - Variables must be typed, but don't need to be declared with a var keyword like JS.
 - Multiple variables can be assigned in one line, like `int x = 5, y = 6, z = 50;`.
 They can also all be assigned the same value, with assignment operators in between each variable.
-- Type casting is done with `()` around the type, like `(int) myDouble;`.
+- Type casting is done with `()` around the type, like `int myNum = (int) "0";`.
 When moving from a smaller primitive type to a larger one, it is called a Widening Cast, and is done automatically.
 When moving from a larger type to a smaller one, it is called a Narrowing Cast, and must be done manually.
 - Operators are similar/same as in C++.
 - In Java, the length of a string is a method of the string (`.length()`), not a property or a separate method.
 Finding the index of the first occurrence of a char (or array element for that matter) is done with `.indexOf()`.
 When using `.indexOf()`, on a string, the char you are searching for is placed in "", not ''.
 - Apart from the normal way with the `+` operator, Strings can be concatenated with the `.concat()` method.